omarieclaire/clojure-scala-cantrips/README.md

 Caused by: java.lang.IllegalArgumentException: No matching ctor found for class clojure.scala.interop.objects.TestClass
 ```

-This shows that even the [default Java constructor](https://docs.oracle.com/javase/tutorial/java/javaOO/constructors.html) is not provided to this class.
+The above example shows that even the [default Java constructor](https://docs.oracle.com/javase/tutorial/java/javaOO/constructors.html) is not provided to this class.
 I don't know the reasoning behind this, and it is out of the scope of this documentation. *However, I am happy to hear if you know more about this.*

 ## Class members of singleton objects